Meet the Team

 His experience spans startups through to listed companies, government at all levels, and not-for profit organisations — locally and globally.

-He founded Little Lions with his wife Kerry, and sister-in-law Suzie, to enable and support the empowering of kids and equipping of parents through speech pathology.
+He founded Little Lions with his wife Kerry, and sister-in-law Suzie, to make a positive impact in families and the community at-large, by empowering kids and equipping parents.

-Nathan & Kerry are the proud parents of their own little lions, Joel and Lara.
+Nathan & Kerry are the proud parents of their own little lions; Joel, Lara and Hudson.

 Kerry Keehan